JetBrains/guide/site/ai/article/junie/intellij-idea/index.md

 ### Step 1: Create a Spring Boot application

-From IntelliJ IDEA Ultimate, create a new Spring Boot project with the following options selected:
+From IntelliJ IDEA with Ultimate subscription, create a new Spring Boot project with the following options selected:

 - **Language**: Java
 - **Type**: Maven